 The bare minimum: resistance bands

 For working out at home, my only non-negotiable equipment is a set of resistance bands.
-If my clients are just starting out and don't yet own any fitness equipment, this is the first thing I get them to purchase.
+If our clients are just starting out and don't yet own any fitness equipment, this is the first thing we get them to purchase.
 Resistance bands take up next to no space, the exercise options are endless, and they're damn challenging!
 How's that for bang for your buck?!

 There are several types of resistance bands; what you're looking for is stretchy tubing with handles.
 They usually come in sets of 5 different strengths, which gives you lots of different resistance options.
 Also keep in mind that you can double-up (or triple-up!) bands for even more resistance options as your strength increases.